-The Jackson Creek Watershed Protection Plan provides a framework for communities in the watershed area to work together on a common mission: to protect and improve the land and water resources of the Jackson Creek watershed and to meet the assigned TMDL requirements.
-The protection plan is designed to be a practical guide for the management of water quality within the Jackson Creek watershed and the management of land surfaces that drain directly and indirectly to the stream- and consequently to downstream reaches including Delavan Lake and Turtle Creek, and ultimately, the Rock River.
+The Jackson Creek Watershed Protection Plan provides a framework for communities to work together on a common mission to protect and improve land and water resources and meet the assigned Total Maximum Daily Load (TMDL) nonpoint source and wasteload allocations.
+The protection plan is designed to be a practical guide for the improvement of water quality within the Jackson Creek watershed.
+It addresses the management of land surfaces that drain directly and indirectly to streams-and consequently to downstream reaches including Delavan Lake, the Turtle Creek, the Rock River, and ultimately, the Mississippi River.